Raohe Night Market: What to Eat at Taipei’s Best Night Market

 Game room

-Towards the end of the games street, watch for a stall on the left with a very purple sign.
-It’s called Lao Yu Zai’s Taro Balls (老竽仔芋頭酥).
-If that name sounds familiar to you, it’s because there’s a similar (and much more famous) stall at Ningxia Night Market called Liu Yu Zi, which sells basically the same item.
+If that name sounds familiar to you, it’s because there’s a similar (and much more famous) stall at Ningxia Night Market called Liu Yu Zi, which sells a very similar item.

 Close up of a deep fried taro ball with strings of melted cheese being pulled out from it